Hyperion-BT/helios-book/src/chapter_1/04_Functions.md

 # Functions

 Functions are at the core of Helios.
-All Helios functions are *pure*, this means they have no side-effects and always return the same result when given the same arguments.
+All Helios functions are *pure*, this means they have no side effects and always return the same result when given the same arguments.

 Functions are declared using the `func` keyword.
 Helios has no `return` statement, the last expression in a function is *implicitly returned* like in Rust.